-The Vatican Obelisk, which stands in Piazza San Pietro, is the only one of the thirteen Egyptian obelisks in Rome to have remained standing following the fall of the ancient Roman empire in the west.
+The obelisk that stands in the centre of St Peter's Square is the only one of the city's thirteen ancient obelisks to have remained standing following the fall of Rome at the end of the 5th century.

-For centuries the obelisk stood on the south side of St. Peter's Basilica before it was moved, in 1586, to its present position.
+For centuries St Peter's Needle, as the obelisk had come to be known by pilgrims, stood on the south side of St. Peter's Basilica.
 Pope Sixtus V (r.
-1585-90) entrusted the task to the architect and engineer, Domenico Fontana (1543-1607).
-The obelisk, which is 25 metres high and weighs roughly 330 tons, was erected (with the aid of 900 men, 140 horses and 44 winches) on September 10th.
+1585-90) entrusted the task of moving it to the architect and engineer, Domenico Fontana (1543-1607).
+The obelisk, which is 25 metres high and weighs roughly 330 tons, was erected (with the aid of 900 men, 140 horses and 44 winches) on September 10th, 1586.

-The Vatican Obelisk was originally crowned with a bronze globe, which was believed to contain the ashes of Julius Caesar.
+The obelisk was originally capped with a bronze globe, which was believed to contain the ashes of Julius Caesar.
 However, when the globe was opened it was found to be empty.
-It is now on display in the Museo dei Conservatori.
+It is now on display in the Museii Capitolini.